 Large traffic circles or rotaries.
 Large traffic circles or rotaries are typically located in the eastern part of the US.
 These are larger circles typically 600 feet to 800 feet in diameter.
 They are typically signed and marked to require vehicles on the circle to yield to those vehicles entering the circle.
-They typically allow speeds of 35-50mph on the circle.
-They allow large trucks to navigate into and around the circle easily.
+They typically allow speeds of 35-50mph on the circle easily.
 There may be a large park area in the center with some parking allowed along the inside edge of the circle.
 Over the years since their original installation traffic volumes have increased substantially and they have become more of a safety hazard.
 Some of the large traffic circles are being removed and replaced with other types of intersection control such as the smaller, safer, and more efficient modern roundabout.